libp2p/docs/content/concepts/transport.md

    firewalls, NATs, proxies, and load balancers.
    {{% /notice %}}

-3. Handshake inefficiency: the 3-way handshake is inefficient, as it spends 1-RTT on verifying the client’s address.
+3. Handshake inefficiency: the 3-way handshake is inefficient, as it spends 1 RTT on verifying the client’s address.

    {{% notice "info" %}}